 - 15. If a self-addressed stamped envelope is not provided, the camping permits, map & weekly admission pass can be picked up at the Fair Office at Goodells County Park starting the Monday prior to the fair during Fair Office hours.
 See office hours posted on the fair website. - Camping applications/fees are DUE NO LATER THAN JULY Any received after this date will be filled on an asavailable basis only with an additional \$20 late fee assessed.
-Admission passes go up \$10 after July 1, so a camping fee of \$130 after July 1. - 17.
+Admission passes go up \$10 after July 1, so a camping fee of \$140 after July 1. - 17.
 Campers can leave at any time, but please be courteous to your camping neighbors.
 It is not recommended that campers leave after 3 p.m. daily due to traffic congestion. - 18.
 NO DUMPING OF GRAY OR BLACK WATER TANKS ON THE FAIRGROUNDS. - 19.
 Failure to adhere to the above rules will lead to expulsion from the campgrounds.
 In case of expulsion, fees will not be refunded. - 20.
 The S.C.C.
 Agricultural Society reserves the right to deny any camping application.
-By filling out an application you agree to abide by the rules stated herein.
+By filling out an application you agree to abide by the rules stated herein. - 21.
+Campsites are filled on first-come, first-serve basis. - 22.
+If your camper is larger than or will take more room than 20'x 40' you must purchase 2 or more campsites.